 Join us in Richmond, IN on August 27th for the Central District Meeting, as Kevin McCurdy of LWC Incorporated presents their Bicentennial Legacy Projects and how they plan to celebrate the history and future of our state and the great community of Richmond.
 You can sign up for this event by clicking here.

-Time is running out to submit education session proposals for consideration for the 2015 IPRA Conference!
-To access the online tool simply click here!
+Just one week left to submit education session proposals for consideration for the 2015 IPRA Conference!
+To access the online tool simply clicking here!
 Education session proposals are due by August 29, 2014.
 Don’t miss this great opportunity to share with your peers from around the state.

-The online nominations form for the IPRA Awards of Excellence to be given at our Annual Conference in January are open via this link.
+Have a great project, program, or person to recognize?
+Award nominations are now open!
+IPRA offers an online nomination tool via this link where you can submit all supporting forms and media for consideration.
 Categories for projects, programs, and leadership will remain unchanged other than the addition of our Legislator of the Year award for which State Representatives and State Senators can be nominated.
 Award nominations will close September 12, 2014.

 IPRA may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
 This policy is effective from April 1, 2012.

 What Information Does IPRA Collect?

 From General Users: IPRA does not collect any personal information from users browsing its website.
 Users to the public areas of IPRA 's website browse anonymously.
 Only aggregate data -- such as the number of hits per page -- are collected.
 Aggregate data are only used for internal and marketing purposes and do not provide any personally identifying information.